Lamb

 If you are looking to start up, or are running your own farm beef, lamb or pork box scheme, we have produced supporting materials for farmers and customers.

-Liver fluke is a parasite that effects the health and welfare of livestock, specifically cattle and sheep.
-This research investigates whether liver fluke in silage pose a risk to livestock
+Liver fluke is a parasite that affects the health and welfare of livestock, specifically cattle and sheep.
+This research investigates whether liver fluke in silage poses a risk to livestock.

 13 July 2021